springernature/eslint-config-springernature/README.md

 eslint --ignore-path .gitignore **/*.js
 ```

+## Caveats

+If you use `gulp-eslint`, you’ll need version 4.0.0 or above.
+This will ensure that eslint 4.9.0 or greater is used, which is required for some of the rules that we use.

 ## Contributing

 For information on how to contribute to this config, please see the [Contributing guidelines](CONTRIBUTING.md).